 Blue whales may be found in all oceans of the world.
 They migrate to tropical-to-temperate waters during winter months to mate and give birth to calves.
 They can feed throughout their range, in polar, temperate, or even tropical waters.

 Blue whales may be found singly, in pairs or in small groups.
-They are sometimes seen in larger groups and loosely defined concentrations of 50 to 60 have been observed in areas with an extensive abundance of food.
+They are sometimes seen in larger groups and loosely defined concentrations of a dozen or more have been observed in areas with an extensive abundance of food.
 They are fast, strong swimmers, capable of reaching 30 mph (48.3 km/hr) when alarmed, but they usually cruise along at about 12 mph (19.3 km/hr).

 Because of their enormous size and speed, blue whales were safe from early whalers, who could not pursue them in open boats with hand harpoons.
 But in 1868 a Norwegian, Sven Foyn, revolutionized the whaling industry with the invention of the exploding harpoon gun and by using steam and diesel powered factory ships and catcher boats.
 He also perfected the technique of inflating dead whales with air so they wouldn’t sink after being harpooned.
 The whaling industry began to focus on blue whales after 1900.
 A single 90-foot blue whale could yield up to 120 barrels of oil, and the blues were killed by the thousands.
 The slaughter peaked in 1931 when over 29,000 were killed in one season.
 After that blue whales became so scarce that the whalers turned to other species and, belatedly, the International Whaling Commission (IWC) banned all hunting of blue whales in 1966 and gave them worldwide protection.
 Recovery has been extremely slow, and only in the last few years have there been signs that their numbers may be increasing.
 Pre-whaling population estimates were over 350,000 blue whales, but up to 99% of blue whales were killed during whaling efforts.
 Presently, there are an estimated 5,000 to 10,000 blue whales in the Southern Hemisphere, and only around 3,000 to 4,000 in the Northern Hemisphere.